 Monetary assets and liabilities denominated in a foreign currency are translated to Canadian dollars using the rate of exchange in effect at the reporting date.
 Revenues and expenses are translated at the rate prevailing at the transaction date.
-Foreign currency translation gains and losses are included in other expenses (income) in the period in which they arise.
+Foreign currency translation gains and losses are included in profit or loss in the period in which they arise.